Semiconductor & AI Infrastructure Hub (HSAIH)

 The Semiconductor

-Building Central America's first integrated chip manufacturing, AI data center, and technology talent facility in Santa Bárbara, Honduras — a geopolitically neutral alternative to Taiwan's dominance.
+Building Central America's first integrated chip manufacturing, AI data center, and technology talent facility in Santa Bárbara, Honduras — a geopolitically neutral alternative to Taiwan's dominance safe from China.

 90%+ of advanced chips